octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 The language of smart contracts is Michelson, a stack-based language.
 However, this kind of language is not commonly used by developers.
-Besides, the more smart contract grows, the more tedious it becomes to keep the code readable and clean.
+Besides, the more a smart contract grows, the more tedious it becomes to keep the code readable and clean.
 As a result, it can deter many developers from trying to develop smart contracts for the Tezos Blockchain.
-Hopefully, some high-level languages have been developed, in order to make it easier for developers to write smart contracts for the the Tezos Blockchain.
+Luckily, some high-level languages have been developed, to make it easier for developers to write smart contracts on the Tezos Blockchain.
-LIGO is one of theses languages.
+LIGO is one of these languages.

-In this chapter, Pascaligo will be taught, throughout the development of a raffle smart contract.
+In this chapter, Pascaligo will be taught, based on the development of a raffle smart contract.
-The most important aspects of Ligo will be covered, however it is not a full reference.
+The most important aspects of Ligo will be covered, however, it is not a full development reference.
 This chapter focuses on the way to develop a smart contract, each step introducing a new notion of the language.
 For a full reference of the ligo language, see:
 1. [Official Ligolang documentation](https://ligolang.org/docs/intro/introduction)
 2. [Tezos academy](https://tezosacademy.io/)

-If you are interested to learn LIGO syntax from scratch, the best is to start with some of the Tezos academy courses (the first 10 chapters are a good start).
+If you are interested to learn the LIGO syntax from scratch, the best way is to start with some of the Tezos academy courses (the first 10 chapters are a good start).
 This chapter is driven by a smart contract development approach.
 Every LIGO syntax needed for the example is explained in the LIGO prerequisite sections.
-Then, these LIGO notion will be used in the smart contract development.
+Then, these LIGO notions will be used in the development of the smart contract.

 If you are already familiar with Pascaligo, you can skip all the "LIGO prerequisite" parts.